andreban/flyby-results-explorer/memory-bank/activeContext.md

     - Fixed a regression where the `minPrice` and `maxPrice` filters were not being updated when the Prompt API returned new values.

 - **Deployment Configuration:** The application now uses `HashRouter` and relative paths in `index.html` to support deployments to relative paths and prevent 404 errors.
 The `NotFound` page has been updated to use the `Link` component for correct client-side navigation.
+- **Display Airport Names:** The UI now displays airport names alongside their IATA codes in the flight results and filters.
+This was achieved by updating the `FlightCard` and `FilterSidebar` components to render both the `destinationCode` and `destination`, and `originCode` and `origin` properties from the flight data.
+The change is purely presentational, and the system continues to use IATA codes for all internal logic.
+The `availableAirports` data structure in `mockFlights.ts` was updated to support this change.

 ## Next Steps